google/badwolf/docs/temporal_graph_modeling.md

 ### Time anchors

-When parsing or printing dates into time anchors for temporal predicates, Badwolf follows the [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) variant [RFC3339Nano](http://golang.org/pkg/time/#pkg-constants) as specified in the GO programming language to provide reliable granularity to express anchors in nanoseconds.
-An example of time anchor express in RFC3339Nano format is shown below.
+When parsing or printing dates into time anchors for temporal predicates, BadWolf follows the [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) variant [RFC3339Nano](http://golang.org/pkg/time/#pkg-constants) as specified in the GO programming language to provide reliable granularity to express anchors in nanoseconds.
+An example of time anchor expressed in RFC3339Nano format is shown below.

 ```